Drarig29/typedoc-plugin-extras/README.md

 A plugin for [TypeDoc](https://github.com/TypeStrong/typedoc) that adds extras to the generated documentation (favicon and date/time of generation).

+- It can set custom top-most title name and/or link
 - It can find the `<head>` of the document and append a favicon to it.
 - It can also add date/time of generation after "Generated using TypeDoc" in the footer (see Example).